rrrohit1/doc-analysis-agentic/README.md

 ## How it Works

 1. User sends a message (optionally with a PDF).
-2. The app extracts text from the PDF (if provided).
+2. The app robustly extracts text from the PDF (file-like, path, or list) using PDF extraction function.
 3. The last 10 chat messages are included as context.
 4. A prompt is constructed and sent to Gemini 2.5 Flash-Lite via the Google Generative AI API.
 5. The response is displayed in the chat and stored in memory.